Definition of a Church Capital Campaign

 Capital Campaigns and Debt Reduction

-Let’s consider again our example church from the previous chapter which had $500,000 per year income and look at what happens when the entire proceeds from a capital campaign is applied to debt reduction.
+Let’s consider an example church which has $500,000 per year income and see what happens when the entire proceeds from a capital campaign is applied to debt reduction.

 Debt Reduction Example

 Conventional lending guidelines indicate that a maximum safe debt for the church might be $1,500,000.
 Given historical precedent from other capital stewardship programs, it would not be unreasonable to expect this church to raise between $500,000 and $1,500,000 over the next three years in a professionally facilitated capital stewardship campaign.
 If we took a conservative viewpoint and said the church raised only 1.5 times its current income, at the end of three years the church could retire as much as $750,000 of the $1,500,000 debt by applying 100% of the proceeds from the campaign to reducing principal.
 During this same time period, the church will have reduced its principal balance by at least another $127,703 through its regular monthly loan payments, leaving an unpaid balance of $571,101 after only 3 years.
 (This assumes on-time mortgage payments and additional annual payments from the capital campaign applied against the principle of $250,000.)

 Speed of Debt Retirement through a Capital Campaign

 As shown by this example, the combination of regular payments plus the proceeds from the capital campaign has enabled the church to retire just over one-half of the debt by the end of the three-year campaign.
 Of course, if the church raises more money in its campaign, then the remaining debt is reduced correspondingly.